-In both cases, the simulation results share the following features:
+The simulation results display the following features:

-1) There is a pile-up problem in finite unidentified models, whereby a positive fraction of the estimates end up collapsing to a single solution.

-2) The sampling distribution of the estimators of first-order underidentified models is not unimodal, with additional lesser modes around alternative "false" parameter values.
+- 1. There is a pile-up problem in finite unidentified models, whereby a positive fraction of the estimates end up collapsing to a single solution. - 2.
+The sampling distribution of the estimators of first-order underidentified models is not unimodal, with additional lesser modes around alternative "false" parameter values.